-The Department announced in late April an effort to support and continue work towards increasing the number of children being cared for in a family setting and incentive-based payment.
+The Department announced in late April 2022 an effort to support and continue work towards increasing the number of children being cared for in a family setting and incentive-based payment.
 There are two new incentive payments for FAS Providers to support FAS agencies on the operations around licensing a family as well as encourage agencies to assist in transitioning children out of congregate care to a family setting.
 These incentives became effective beginning May 1, 2022 and will remain in place through the remainder of the current FAS contract.
+The new FAS contract has payments for the milestones represented in the incentive payments.